 Hôtel de Glace, Quebec, Canada

-Located just outside Quebec City, a decidedly more accessible locale than Lapland, the Hôtel de Glace is North America’s only ice hotel (Chena Hot Springs Resort in frigid Fairbanks, Alaska, erected one in 2009 but this year the resort opted for an ice museum).
-Offering “an unforgettable experience between nature and urbanity,” 2011’s 32,000-square-foot Hôtel de Glace boasts 36 guest rooms and suites with ambient temperature between minus 3 degrees and minus 5 degrees Celsius (23 degrees to 27 degrees Fahrenheit).
+Located just outside Quebec City, a decidedly more accessible locale than Lapland, the Hôtel de Glace is North America’s only ice hotel (Chena Hot Springs Resort in frigid Fairbanks, Alaska, erected one in 2009, but this year the resort opted for an ice museum).
+Offering “an unforgettable experience between nature and urbanity,” the 32,000-square-foot Hôtel de Glace boasts three guest rooms and suites with ambient temperature between 23 degrees to 27 degrees Fahrenheit (minus 3 degrees and minus 5 degrees Celsius).
 Brrr.
 For those who aren’t keen on the idea of spending the evening in a frigid room huddled in an arctic sleeping bag, day and night tours of the Hôtel de Glace are available with access to the hotel’s North Face Grand Ice Slide, Ice Chapel and, of course, the Ice Bar for a post-tour hot toddy — or three.

 SnowHotel, Lainio, Finland

 Part of a sprawling Snow Village located more than 100 miles above the Arctic Circle, Finland’s SnowHotel attracts visitors from across the globe wanting to spend the night in the Lap(land) of luxury.
-Entering its 10th year in existence, the Snow Village is constructed from over 3 million pounds of snow and 660,000 pounds of ice.
+The Snow Village is constructed from over 3 million pounds of snow and 660,000 pounds of ice.
 Amenities and attractions include 15 double igloo rooms, eight ice suites, an Icebar (igloo disco, anyone?) and a traditional log cabin restaurant that serves up Lappish fare and temperatures above the freezing mark.
-And because this is Finland, there is a sauna on the premises.
+And because this is Finland, there's a sauna on the premises.

 Kirkenes Snowhotel, Kirkenes, Norway